czrch/nocap/README.md

 - **Mouse Wheel**: Scroll to zoom in/out
 - **Pan**: Click and drag when zoomed in

+### EXIF Inspector

+When an image is open, the right-side inspector panel displays common EXIF fields (when present).

+Supported for EXIF viewing:

+- JPEG/JPG
+- TIFF/TIF

 ## Keyboard Shortcuts

 | Action         | Shortcut   |